 2400 lbs – 300 lbs = 2100 lbs

 The sprung weight in this example would be 2100 lbs (2400 lbs – 300 lbs).
-Now we need to multiply it by the Leverage Factor and divide it in half to get the amount of force (weight) being applied to each of the front springs.
+Now we need to multiply it by the Leverage Factor and then divide it in half to get the amount of force (weight) being applied to each of the front springs:

-Spring Rate is a measurement of how far a spring compresses pre unit of force.
+Spring Rate is a measurement of how far a spring compresses per unit of force.
 A coil spring with a 430 lb/in rating will compress 1-inch for every 430 lbs applied to it.
-If we take the amount of force (1575 lbs) and divide it by the spring rate (430 lb/in), we’ll get a measurement of how far the spring will compress.
+If we take the amount of force (1547.7 lbs) and divide it by the spring rate (430 lb/in), we get a measurement of how far the spring will compress.

 Example:

-Compressed Spring Height = Force (Weight) ÷ Spring Rate
+Amount Spring is Compressed = Force (Weight) ÷ Spring Rate

-If this spring had a free height (no weight on it) of 20-inches, then it’s compressed height would be 16.34 inches.
-Having this information allows you to calculate what you’re ride height is going to be.
-The compressed height of a 1983-1997 Ford Ranger coil spring is 10.50 inches.
-16.34 – 10.50 = 5.84 inches.
-So, in this example, the coil spring would provide 5.84 inches of lift.
+Having this information allows you to calculate what your ride height is going to be.
+The compressed height of a stock 1983-1997 Ford Ranger coil spring is 10.50 inches.
+16.4 – 10.50 = 5.9 inches.
+So, in this example, the coil spring would provide 5.9 inches of lift.

 Why The Leverage Factor Matters: